MacTynow/chad/README.md

   -f, --file string         Optional data file to pass for a prompt -h, --help                help for prompt
-  -m, --model string        The model to use for the chatbot (default "gpt-3.5-turbo") -t, --temperature float   The temperature to use for the chatbot (default 0.7)
+  -m, --model string        The model to use for the chatbot (default "gpt-3.5-turbo") -n, --new-chat            Start a new chat conversation (reset history) -t, --temperature float   The temperature to use for the chatbot (default 0.7)
 ```